 - Preheat oven to 400°F

 - Coat bottom of baking pan with olive oil or butter

-- Spread seeds on pan in single layer – toss them to coat with the oil & add salt (can also add chili flakes or other seasoning!)
+- Spread seeds on a pan and in a single layer – toss them to coat with the oil & add salt (can also add chili flakes or other seasoning!)

 - Bake on the top rack until seeds begin to brown, ~ 20 minutes.
 When lightly browned, remove & let cool.

-Store in jar and use as a snack or an addition to soups, salads, granola bars, and more!
+Store in a jar and use as a snack or an addition to soups, salads, granola bars, oatmeal bowls and more!